jobe-m/ownkeepass/README.md

 Status
 ------

-Release 1.0.5 is available in Jolla Harbour!
-New release 1.0.9 submitted.
+Release 1.0.9 is available in Jolla Harbour!
+New release 1.0.10 submitted.

 For those of you who want to try the latest version have a look [here] [1]

 Current limitations/known bugs:
-*   n/a
+*   Search bar in list view is corrupt since Sailfish OS version 1.0.4.20 update

 If you found a bug please report it on the issue page.
 Thanks :)